waleedul3/vidswift/DEPLOYMENT.md

 3.  **Subdomain for Backend**:
     - In Vercel Dashboard -> Domains.
     - Add `api.vidswift.tk`.
-    - Configure it to point to Fly.io IP (A record) if managing DNS via Vercel, OR set it up in Fly.io if managing DNS elsewhere.
+    - Configure it to point to Render's IP or CNAME if managing DNS via Vercel, OR set it up in Render if managing DNS elsewhere.
-    - *Simpler approach*: Keep backend on `fly.dev` subdomain if strictly free.
+    - *Simpler approach*: Keep backend on `onrender.com` subdomain if strictly free.

 ## D) Ad Network Integration